thirdweb-dev/typescript-sdk/docs/sdk.thirdwebsdk.storage.md

 ## ThirdwebSDK.storage property

-Upload and download files from IPFS
+Upload and download files from IPFS or from your own storage service

 <b>Signature:</b>